headless-start/Data_Augmentation_Image/README.md

   - Trained on augmented and non-augmented datasets for performance comparison.

 - **System Requirements**

+  1. Python 3.6+

+  2. TensorFlow 2.x (Ensure version of Tensorflow compatible with cuDNN library.)

+  3. TensorFlow Datasets

+  4. Matplotlib

+  5. Pillow (PIL)

-  - Ensure version of Tensorflow and cuDNN library.
+  6. TensorFlow Docs (optional for visualization) - Ensure version of Tensorflow and cuDNN library.
----